Decawave/uwb-apps/README.md

 ```

-7. On a second DWM1001-DEV build the master side of the Two-Way-Ranging (twr_node) applicaitons as follows.
+7. On a second DWM1001-DEV board build the node side of the Two-Way-Ranging (twr_node) application as follows.

 (executed from the mynewt-dw1000-app directory).